iasmaro/GitLabAnalyzer/documentation/gitlab_workflow/README.md

             merge request is merged into master, GitLab will automatically close issue #1 for use.
 Read more about [Closing issues automatically](https://docs.gitlab.com/ee/user/project/issues/managing_issues.html#closing-issues-automatically).

+               - Pick label(s): `mr::need reviews` and may be the frameworks/tool related to this merge request, e.g., Spring Boot, MongoDB, React etc.,
                - NOTE: DO NOT select "Squash commits when merge request is accepted", this will condense your commit history, thus negatively affect how they mark your contribution.
                - Whether to keep or delete your branch after the merge is entirely up to you.